teor2345/Elections2018/ElectionsACTDisclosure.md

 about which votes belong to which voters.

-#### Further Analysis
+#### Further Questions

-It is unclear:
+Public information about ElectionsACT's systems exists, but parts of it are incomplete.
+In the interests of accuracy, I asked ElectionsACT and Software Improvements to clarify:

-  - how much detailed electronic vote data is stored,
+- if ElectionsACT keeps the id or time_stamp fields when the electronic vote data is stored.

-  - which details are collected when electronic electoral rolls are marked,
+- whether similar fields are collected when electronic electoral rolls are marked.

-  - how much of this detailed electronic electoral roll data is stored,
+- if these fields are kept when the electronic electoral roll data is stored.

 - if there is any surveillance footage that may reveal individual polling times or polling orders.

 ## Acknowledgements